HOW TO SPEAK OF SILENCE

 But other than that, I could not tell you the first thing about Canada.
 Other than what my professional career in business dictates, I have zero awareness of the country’s on-goings, and zero interest to learn.
 There is nothing of Canada to my name save for a birth certificate and a dual citizenship.

-My “hometown”, the place I physically grew up in, is Michigan.
+My “hometown”, the place I physically grew up in, is Troy, Michigan.
 We moved from Canada to Michigan for good when I was about four or five for my dad’s job.
-The city we lived in has an abnormally high population of Asian-Americans - in other words, a city of scions who wore the same faces of Asian blood but spoke an unsteady mash-up of American and Asian culture.
+Troy has an abnormally high population of Asian-Americans - in other words, a city of scions who wore the same faces of Asian blood but spoke an unsteady mash-up of American and Asian culture.

 Being a bilingual household, my house was not meant to have a single background by design.
 My parents encouraged me to practice Mandarin, because they said that was the language that would benefit me the most professionally.
 Not only would I not carry the burden of immigrant language barriers like they did, I’d rise above with an advantage of being bilingual in two of the most powerful languages used in the world today.